 SOUTH BURLINGTON, VT – Yesterday, incited by the 45th President of the United States, rioters attacked our democracy in the most hallowed of halls.
 Today the Vermont Business Roundtable stands in solidarity with Governor Scott and our Congressional delegation to unequivocally, and in the strongest terms possible, condemn the domestic terrorist attacks on the U.S. Capitol.

 Peaceful protest is protected by the Constitution and is one of our most cherished values.
 The events of January 6th were neither peaceful, nor protests.
 They were seditious acts that attempted to overthrow a legal election that has been validated by election officials and courts across the country.

 The Roundtable joins with Governor Scott in calling for the 45th President to resign or be removed from office by his Cabinet or by Congress.

 # # #

-August 16, 2016 – Today, Lisa Ventriss, President of Vermont Business Roundtable (VBR) and Jeffrey Carr, President, Economic & Policy Resources (EPR), announced the Q3 2016 results of their joint initiative, the VBR-EPR Business Conditions Survey.
+(South Burlington, Vt.)
+Today, Lisa Ventriss, President of Vermont Business Roundtable (VBR) and Jeffrey Carr, President, Economic & Policy Resources (EPR), announced the Q3 of 2019 outlook results of their joint initiative, the VBR/EPR Business Conditions Survey and Index.

-The latest survey, which was conducted during the first two weeks of July 2016, achieved a response rate of 69 percent overall and included a 50 percent or greater response rate from all but three sectors within the membership.
-Survey results show that: Continue reading “3rd Qtr Business Conditions Survey Results Holding on Neutral”
+The latest survey, which was conducted during July of 2019, achieved a response rate of 63 percent overall.
+Survey results show that: Continue reading “VBR & EPR Release Qtr 3 2019 Business Conditions Survey [9.9.19]”